SkafteNicki/dtu_mlops/s7_scalable_applications/M20_distributed_training.md

 3. (Optional) Calling `self.log` by default will only log the result from process 1.
 Try chaning the `sync_dist` flag to accumulate the values across devices.

+### Sharded

+The two approaches we have looked at until now assumes one thing: that you can actually fit the computations going on in your model and the model itself on every single device in the distributed environment.
+However, if your model has a lot of parameters (around 500 millons or more on modern GPUs) you simply cannot fit the model on each device and we therefore have to rethink our distributed paradigm.